HumzaShaukat/SpaceEncyclopedia/README.md

 from NASA's image database.
 I want a short list of previous searches I made so I can reference them again.
 I want a good looking UI.
 ```

+# Usage
+The Space Encyclopedia is designed for users that wish to find
+all things that have to do with space within a single search.
+When searching a topic you will receive the main article
+information from Wikipedia and images from NASA's image
+database!

 ## Screenshots
 ![](assets/images/ss1.png)